TheOddler/aplai/report/report.md

 The constraints then had to be rewritten, but were conceptually the same.
 The biggest difference was that, for this alternative view, constraints required less arithmetic.
 Mainly because we already have the bottom right coordinate, whereas in the normal view we had to calculate is by adding width and height to the top left coordinate.
-We believe this allowed ECLiPSe to do better propagation, which could explain the overal performace gain.
+We believe this allowed _ECLiPSe_ to do better propagation, which could explain the overall performance gain.

 ### CHR implementation